 Although all businesses must participate, there is an alternative.
 Employers who want to provide benefits through a private plan can apply for an exemption.
 However, employees must receive at least the same level of benefits through the private plan as the state-mandated program.

 What is the contribution rate?

 The new paid leave program is funded through employee contributions.
 Employers do not contribute to the program.
 But, employers are responsible for withholding contributions from employee wages and remitting them to the state.

-Connecticut’s paid family leave program is currently set for 0.5% of an employee’s wages.
+Connecticut’s paid family leave program is currently set for one-half of one percent (0.5%) of an employee’s wages.
 Withhold 0.5% of each employee’s gross wages until the employee earns above the Social Security wage base.

 What can employees use paid family and medical leave for?

 Connecticut employees can take up to 12 weeks of paid family leave if they have a qualifying reason.
 Employees who need to take leave for a serious health condition during pregnancy may be able to take up to 14 weeks of paid leave.

 Employees can use paid family and medical leave to: